PyxelM/alucinara/content/fauna/minikin.md

 When a group is too large for one community, it inevitably collapses.
 A varying amount of groups form following the split, involving fighting, war, and ostracism.
 Large groups are often unstable, resulting in violent dictatorships in some communities as to reduce the risk of collapse.

 ## Psychology
 Minikin psychology was a complicated subject on account of the brain's interaction with the Fortuitary gland.
 The brain was accountable for conscious and subconscious processes, such as thought, decision-making, breathing, sleep, hibernation, including the control of all other biological systems.
-Likewise, the fortuitary gland was accountable for the subconscious process of alucinarium secretion and essential shift.
+Likewise, the fortuitary gland was accountable for the subconscious process of alucium secretion and essential shift.

 However, the line became blurred between each organ when one researched the subject of dreaming and sorcery.
 Dreams, while mostly innocuous to non-fortuitous beings, are greatly debated in the context of Alucinara, wether or not they originated from the brain or from a spiritual plane.

 ### Hibernation
 All minikin hibernate in the winter, slowing their metabolic processes following a period of feasting.
-During hibernation, minikin become unconscious in a sleep-like state, and alucinarium levels in the brain increase due to the inactivation of valves in the bloodstream that protect the brain from Phantasmarrhoea.
+During hibernation, minikin become unconscious in a sleep-like state, and alucium levels in the brain increase due to the inactivation of valves in the bloodstream that protect the brain from Phantasmarrhoea.

 This is not seen in normal sleep, but is shown to increase the vividness of dreams during hibernation.
-The presence of alucinarium in the brain during hibernation is a survival method developed to allow minikin to interface with deities, to gain foreknowledge such as future events or advice through acquisition of divine wisdom.
+The presence of alucium in the brain during hibernation is a survival method developed to allow minikin to interface with deities, to gain foreknowledge such as future events or advice through acquisition of divine wisdom.